 We should be very clear that employment NDAs are being used to cover up lawbreaking.
 Maternity discrimination and sexual harassment are against the laws that this place has put on our statute books.
 Therefore, as well as considering the future of NDAs, will my hon.
 Friend consider the future of the Equality and Human Rights Commission?
 It should be enforcing our laws, but it has failed to use its extensive enforcement powers.

 I thank my right hon.
 Friend, the Chair of the Women and Equalities Committee, for highlighting the issue; she is quite right.
-It is true that there has been a tailored review into the effectiveness and work of the EHRC, and the Secretary of State has met the commission.
+It is true that there has been a tailored review of the effectiveness and work of the EHRC, and the Secretary of State has met the commission.
 We are looking at its delivery and effectiveness, but we will welcome any suggestions from my right hon.
 Friend and her Committee.